Kobudzik/MVC/README.md

 ## General info

-  This is a very basic video rental shop's website.
+  This is a video rental shop's website with CRUD operations and RESTful API.

 ## Technologies
 Project is created with: